FORECAST: Heavy rain by Sunday

-CLEVELAND — Isolated showers will start off your weekend with a mostly cloudy sky.
-Look for a cloud/sun mix during the afternoon with highs in the lower 80s with a spotty shower here and there.
-Hit or miss rain will continue through Saturday night and Sunday morning.
-Rain and storms will increase in coverage and intensity by Sunday afternoon.
+CLEVELAND — Gear up for some soggy weather to wrap up the weekend!

+Rain and storms will increase in coverage and intensity by Sunday afternoon and evening.
 Some of the rain Sunday night into Monday could be heavy at times and lead to localized flooding.

+Some storms may also develop with a few strong wind gusts near 50 mph Sunday PM, especially in our southeastern communities.

-We dry out early next week and then heat up by mid week to near 90 degrees.
-Next chance for storms comes on Wednesday and Thursday.
+We dry out early next week and then heat up by Tuesday & Wednesday to near 90 degrees.
+Next chance for storms comes on Wednesday PM.

 What To Expect: